There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

 Even if your body needs to use dietary protein or protein stored in the muscles on your body for energy, less of the calories from the protein will be converted to energy.
 An estimated 25 – 35% of protein’s energy (calories) is lost when the body converts protein to usable energy.

 Some people talk about the ‘meat sweats’ or the warm feeling they get when they eat a lot of protein.
-In contrast, you may feel cold if you go without any food with adequate protein.
+In contrast, you may feel cold if you go without any food or adequate protein for a long time.

 If you want to get a bit nerdier, the table below shows more detail for each energy source in terms of: